 Donors are recognized in the library catalog record.

-There are numerous opportunities in Atkins Library to create a lasting legacy by naming a study room, a creative technology space, some comfortable seating, or even the Atrium after a person of your choice.
+There are numerous opportunities in Atkins Library to create a lasting legacy by naming a study room, a creative technology space, or some comfortable seating after a person of your choice.
 Below are some ideas to consider.

 Group Study Rooms